 - Followers / Following Ratio: Your follow ratio indicates your credibility on social media.
 If you follow 500 people but only 90 follow you, it may turn people off from following you.

-- Audience Mentions: As mentioned earlier, users who mention you can help identify most engaged members of your audience (not to mention boost your overall reach).
+- Audience Mentions: As mentioned earlier, users who mention you can help identify the most engaged members of your audience (not to mention boost your overall reach).

 How-to videos that teach your audience how to do something work very well, as do entertaining videos that spark some form of emotion.
 Tasty by BuzzFeed do a great job of this by making their videos both educational and interesting to watch:

 Video content can also be repurposed across several networks.
 A 7 minute long YouTube video can be repurposed into several, shorter clips for Facebook and Twitter.
-You can then use shorter clips as a sneak peak on Snapchat and Instagram Stories.
+You can then use shorter clips as a sneak peek on Snapchat and Instagram Stories.

 Whether you record several clips on your mobile phone or hire a full production agency, all that matters is you tell a compelling story.